cybozu/yrmcds/docs/counter.md

-#<cldoc:Semaphore support>
+#<cldoc:Counter support>

-Semaphore support
+Counter support

 Overview
 --------

-A *semaphore* is a variable used for controlling accesses by multiple processes.

-As an extension, yrmcds provides a distributed semaphore functions.
+Counter extension provides distributed counters for the resource management.
+Values of counters represent the consumption of some resouces.
+Multiple clients can acquire/release the resources atomically.

-Each semaphore has a non-empty name.
+Each counter has a non-empty name.
 The maximum name is up to 65535 bytes.
-The number of resources available for a semaphore is represented as a 4 byte unsigned integer; this means a semaphore can have up to 4294967295 resources.
+The number of resources available for a counter is represented as a 4 byte unsigned integer; this means a counter can have up to 4294967295 resources.

-- The semaphore extension is disabled by default.
+- The counter extension is disabled by default.
 It can be enabled by a configuration file.
-- TCP port used for the semaphore protocol is different from that of the memcache protocol.
+- TCP port used for the counter protocol is different from that of the memcache protocol.
-- The namespace of semaphore objects is different from that of the memcache objects.
+- The namespace of counter objects is different from that of the memcache objects.
-- When a connection is closed, all semaphore objects acquired by the connection are released automatically.
+- When a connection is closed, all counter objects acquired by the connection are released automatically.
-- A semaphore is created dynamically at the first time the resources managed by the semaphore are acquired.
+- A counter is created dynamically at the first time the counter is acquired.
-- Semaphores will be deleted by the GC thread if all resources managed by them are released.
+- Counters will be deleted by the GC thread if all resources managed by them are released.
-- Semaphores are not replicated.
+- Counters are not replicated.

 Protocol
 --------

-The semaphore extension has its own binary protocol.
+The counter extension has its own binary protocol.

 ### General format of a packet